getsolus/help-center-docs/configuration/changing-backgrounds/en.md

 {{< altimg "budgie-background-right-click.jpg" "help-center/configuration/changing-backgrounds/" >}}

-Alternatively, you can open the Budgie Menu and then click "Background" in the System Settings category.
+Alternatively, you can open the Settings Menu and then click "Background" in the System Settings category.

 You will have two options, Background and Lock Screen.
 Click "Background".

-{{< altimg "background-section.jpg" "help-center/configuration/changing-backgrounds/" >}}
+{{< altimg "budgie-background-section.jpg" "help-center/configuration/changing-backgrounds/" >}}

 In this section, you can choose between Solus wallpapers, pictures in your Pictures folder, or solid colors.
 After choosing, click "Select".

-{{< altimg "background-selection.jpg" "help-center/configuration/changing-backgrounds/" >}}
+{{< altimg "budgie-background-selection.jpg" "help-center/configuration/changing-backgrounds/" >}}

 ## GNOME